padc/campus-devcon-10-2014/README.md

 # Campus DevCon 10-2014

-This are @avendael's slides for Campus DevCon 2014, generated with `yo reveal`.
+These are @avendael's slides for Campus DevCon 2014, generated with `yo reveal`.

 ## Building